Roman Cyprus: Major basilicas and churches

 The ancient village of Kopetra in the Vasilikos valley contains the remains of three churches dating to the Late Roman period.
 The first, a small basilica located at the site of Sirmata, dates to around the beginning of the 7th century.
 The basilica contains a crypt with two tombs.
 The construction styles of the tombs suggest the second was added later, around the middle of the 7th century.
 The central courtyard of the basilica was surrounded on three sides by rooms which may have served as domestic spaces for the religious community living there.
 A cistern had also been cut into one corner of the courtyard.
 The basilica was close to and yet separate from the nearby village, reflecting the spirit of monasticism in early Christianity.
 The second church, which was located to the south of Kopetra, was similar in design and proportions to the Sirmata basilica.
-The remains of a mosaic floor have been found in the sanctuary, although the original subject remains a mystery.
-The third and largest of the three churches lies to the northeast of Kopetra.
-The architectural style is similar to the other two Kopetra churches, yet also reflects many characteristics of churches built across the island during the 5th and 6th centuries.
+The remains of a mosaic floor have been found in the sanctuary, although the original subject is unknown.
+The third and largest of the three churches is northeast of Kopetra.
+The architectural style is similar to the other two Kopetra churches, yet reflects many characteristics of churches built across the island during the 5th and 6th centuries.
 The dome covering the sanctuary once held a colorful glass mosaic.
 All three churches were likely maintained and used until they were abandoned some time in the 7th century.